 Kyutoshin or Needle head moxa is a technique that places a ball of moxa on top of a needle and thereby delivers a radiant heat to the area around the needle and through the needle shaft into the skin and surrounding tissue.
 The technique is generally applied so that the heat felt is a comfortable sensation of warmth.
 There are many adaptations of this kind of moxa treatment and the most often used in modern clinics in Australia is the smokeless moxa caps.
-They are easy to use, less likely to fall off and do not smell.
+They are easy to use, stable and do not smell.

 Gua Sha (aka: 'scraping', 'the spoon treatment')

-Gua Sha can be a startlingly effective method for resolving long-standing muscle-pain problems.
+Gua Sha is often used for long-standing muscle-pain problems.
 It has been used for centuries in China, Cambodia, Laos and Vietnam to treat conditions, such as:

 Gua Sha is also known as ‘Scraping’, ‘Spooning’ or ‘Cupping’ and a similar technique, known as ‘Venduzas’, is practised in Traditional Greek Medicine.
 Modern western Chiropractic utilises the technique under the pseudonym of ‘The Graston Technique’.

 Gua Sha is considered to be an adaptogenic technique and facilitates the restoration of normal function of the muscles, fascia and immune system.
-Gua Sha is used to clear areas of stagnation from the muscles and connective tissue to stimulate healing and to allow fresh blood and nutrients to flow properly again.
+Gua Sha is used to clear areas of congestion from the muscles and connective tissue to stimulate the circulation.

 The term Sha refers to Stagnation of Blood in the tissues of the body and had been translated as: “Sand-sickness” or “Sediment” in the flesh.
 Sha is different to simple muscular tension, because the condition is usually more chronic or long-standing and will not resolve with standard massage techniques.
 A practitioner skilled in Palpation or ‘touch diagnosis’ can identify Sha by the characteristic changes in the texture of the flesh that occur due to the deposition of metabolic wastes.
 The presence of Sha can be felt as toughness, tightness, grittiness or knots within the muscles and connective tissue.
 A western-trained practitioner might also call Sha “Fibrositis.”

-Gua Sha can be uncomfortable but not painful, and it can leave a temporary mark on the skin that disappears completely within 2-4 days.
-This is a normal and intended side-effect and does not harm the flesh at all.
-An important fact to note is that: if there is no stagnation of blood, then there will be no mark induced.
+Gua Sha can be uncomfortable when applied but not painful, and it can leave a temporary mark on the skin that disappears completely within 2-4 days.
+It can be tender for a few days afterwards but this is a normal and intended side-effect and does not harm the flesh.
+An important fact to note is that: if there is no Sha, then there will be no mark induced.
 This can be seen after repeated treatments, when the Sha can no longer be raised in an area previously treated.